General

 What do I need to do to prepare for my Quarterly Progress Meeting?

-Who is my point of contact and how can they help me?
+Who is the SRS Coordinator and how can they help me?

-Seven weeks before each Quarterly Progress Meeting, the SRS Planning Team assigns a point of contact to the members of each cohort.
-This point of contact is available on an as-needed basis to walk you, your workgroup or your Goal Implementation Team through key documents and review these documents before you submit them to the Management Board.
-To find your point of contact, visit the Document Status page.
+The Strategy Review System Coordinator is an advisor who is available on an as-needed basis to walk you, your workgroup or your Goal Implementation Team through key documents and review these documents before you submit them to the Management Board.

-Where can I find my existing Logic & Action Plan, and the Narrative Analysis and Presentation templates?
+Where can I find my existing SRS documents from the last cycle and the current SRS document templates?

 When are my documents due?

-The Logic & Action Plan, Narrative Analysis and Presentation should be sent to SRS@chesapeakebay.net by noon on the day two weeks before your Quarterly Progress Meeting.
-You should also plan to have draft versions of your Logic & Action Plan and Narrative Analysis seven weeks before your Quarterly Progress Meeting for your meeting with the SRS Planning Team.
+Final versions of the Outcome Review Summary and optional Presentation should be sent to SRS@chesapeakebay.net by noon on the day two weeks before your Quarterly Progress Meeting (QPM) or earlier.
 Dates and deadlines specific to your cohort are available on the Meetings and Deadlines page.

-Who should give my team’s Presentation at the Quarterly Progress Meeting?
+Who should present at the Quarterly Progress Meeting?

-The workgroup chair, coordinator or other subject matter expert serving on the team that is responsible for achieving your outcome should give your Presentation at the Quarterly Progress Meeting.
-However, the SRS Planning Team recommends the appropriate Goal Implementation Team chair introduce the speaker and discuss any requests of the Management Board once the presentation is over.
+The Goal Implementation Team or workgroup chair, coordinator or other subject matter expert serving on the team that is responsible for achieving your outcome should present at the QPM.
+However, the SRS Workgroup recommends the appropriate GIT chair introduce the speaker and discuss any requests of the Management Board after the updates are given.

 How can I make an effective request for action, support or assistance from the Management Board?

-Be clear about what you need, but be open to several possible solutions.
+Be clear about what you need but be open to several possible solutions.
 If possible, indicate how not responding to this request could hinder the partnership’s progress toward your outcome.
 Describe what the workgroup has already tried to address the issue and consider whether you need direct action from the Management Board or whether the Management Board can facilitate action by another group.
 Where appropriate, coordinate similar or shared requests with other Goal Implementation Teams and workgroups.
+The SRS Workgroup recommends using the SPURR thought model described below, to shape your request to the Management Board:

 Participating in a Quarterly Progress Meeting